mattbierner/blog.mattbierner.com/_posts/2015-07-15-one-pixel-cinema.md

 ```

 ## Streaming Updates
 `post` opens a [send/response websocket][blotre-response] to Blot're and starts streaming colors over it.
 Again, the logic is almost identical to the function I used in *[Moby-Dick][]*.
-Since that post however, I added the `getWebsocketUrl` method to the [Node Blot're.js library][blotre-js] to get the correct websocked Url based on configuration.
+Since that post however, I added the `getWebsocketUrl` method to the [Node Blot're.js library][blotre-js] to get the correct websocket Url based on configuration.

 ```js
 var post = function(client, target, data) {